FabricMC/fabric-docs/develop/items/custom-item-interactions.md

 ## The `use()` Event {#use-event}

-Let's say you want to make an item that summons a lightning bolt infront of the player - you would need to create a custom class.
+Let's say you want to make an item that summons a lightning bolt in front of the player - you would need to create a custom class.

 @[code transcludeWith=:::1](@/reference/latest/src/main/java/com/example/docs/item/custom/LightningStick.java)